awslabs/aws-encryption-sdk-specification/framework/structures.md

 ##### Key Provider ID

-A UTF-8 encoded value related to the [key provider](#key-provider.md) that encrypted this data key.
+A UTF-8 encoded value related to the key provider that encrypted this data key.

-This value usually represents the namespace of the [key provider] (#key-provider.md) defined wrapping key used to encrypt the plaintext data key.
+This value usually represents the namespace of the key provider defined wrapping key used to encrypt the plaintext data key.

-For example, [encrypted data keys](#encrypted-data-key) encrypted by the [KMS Keyring](#kms-keyring.md) have the value of "aws-kms" in this field.
+For example, [encrypted data keys](#encrypted-data-key) encrypted by the [KMS Keyring](kms-keyring.md) have the value of "aws-kms" in this field.

-This value MUST NOT be "aws-kms" unless this encrypted data key was produced by the [KMS Keyring](#kms-keyring.md).
+This value MUST NOT be "aws-kms" unless this encrypted data key was produced by the [KMS Keyring](kms-keyring.md).

 ##### Key Provider Information

-Information related to the [key provider](#key-provider.md).
+Information related to the key provider.
 Its structure and meaning is specified by the key provider that encrypted this data key.

 This is usually a UTF-8 encoded value.
 This value is usually the name of a key provider defined wrapping key that is used to encrypt the plaintext data key.
-However, the [raw AES keyring](#raw-aes-keyring.md) defines a specific structure for the key provider information that includes more information.
+However, the [raw AES keyring](raw-aes-keyring.md) defines a specific structure for the key provider information that includes more information.

 ##### Ciphertext